rmcanany/SolidEdgeStorekeeper/Readme.md

 Uh-oh.
 The Marketing guy just showed up.
 He wants to *"Synergize our stake holders and leverage this cross-promotion opportunity"*.
 I bet he does.
 Anyway, here he is.

 >  *Hello there!!
 I'm Big Mike!
 Do you want to do things better and faster with less work?!
 Of course you do!
-That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!
-Is it free and open source?!
+That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!*

+>  *Is it free and open source?!
 Yes!
 Is it a batch utility?!
 YES!!
 Does it find annoying little errors in your project?!
 YES YES YES!!!!
-You're going to LOVE it!!*
+You are going to LOVE IT!!*

 Sorry about that.
 Let's move on.